numo68/restictool/README.rst

 The command requires at least the definition of the snapshot to restore from.
 Usually filters will be specified as well.

+The direcotry will be created if it does not exist.
+Note that as the restored files are written from inside the docker container they will be written from the context of the root user.
+Watch for mishaps.

 Run arguments
 -------------